KeYProject/key-docs/docs/UsingKeyBook.md

 code coverage criteria by construction.
 This feature is called \keytg.
 It constructs and analyses a (partial) proof tree for a method under test, extracts path conditions, generates test data, and synthesizes test code.
-This includes the generation of test oracles, or alternatively the usage of the
+This includes the generation of test oracles, or alternatively the usage of the OpenJML runtime checker.
+Test case generation is accessible by pressing the button
-\index{OpenJML}OpenJML runtime checker.
-Test case generation is accessible by pressing the button \includegraphics[height=1.6ex]{16.images/tg.png} right after starting a proof for the method under test.
+\includegraphics[height=1.6ex]{16.images/tg.png} right after starting a proof for the method under test.
 The usage and underlying principles of test generation with KeY are described in detail in Chapter~\ref{chap:testgen}.
-In particular, the `Quick Tutorial' (Section~\ref{sec:tutorial}) offers a quick introduction into the usage of
-\keytg to a new user.
+In particular, the `Quick Tutorial' (Section~\ref{sec:tutorial}) offers a quick introduction into the usage of \keytg to a new user.

 ## What Next?